jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 | `ls`                     | List all files in the current directory                |

   * case 1: If there is a .ssh directory, change into it with the `cd .ssh` command.
-List the files with the command `ls` to check if there is an authorized keys file.
+List the files with the command `ls` to check if there is an authorized_keys file.
 If there is no authorized keys file, continue with the steps in "Add Authorized Keys File" subsection.

   * case 2: A .ssh directory needs to be added.
 Add this directory with the command `mkdir .ssh`.
 Change into this directory with command `cd .ssh`.
 Continue with the steps in "Add Authorized Keys File" subsection.

-  * case 3: Since there is already a .ssh directory and a authorized keys file, continue with the steps in "Copy the Public Key to the authorized_keys" subsection.
+  * case 3: Since there is already a .ssh directory and an authorized keys file, continue with the steps in "Copy the Public Key to authorized_keys" subsection.

 ##### Add Authorized Keys File